Musical Health

 Rest and Pacing

 Just like in music, it is in the silences that we can process and digest and savor and delight and contemplate.
 Setting up a rhythm of rest is essential to our health.
-Career advancement methods often stress the importance of dreaming big, and yet in actual practice, our ability to listen to what our bodies need and pace well, is the endurance factor that will lead to long-term success.
-Often times, a star is born just at the moment when s/he is ready to give up, releases the internal pressure to meet one's own impossible expectations, and start living out life as is.
+Career advancement methods often stress the importance of dreaming big, and yet in actual practice, our ability to listen to what our bodies need and pace well is the endurance factor that will lead to long-term success.
+Oftentimes, breakthroughs occur just at the moment when one is ready to give up, releases the internal pressure to meet one's own impossible expectations, and start living out life as is.
 It is a daily struggle for me to find a wider window of deadlines and to take the time to allow intuition into play, but one that I see to be a necessary skill if we want to encourage creativity.

 Book Recommendations for a Creative Mindset